 Let’s find out more about the English Reformation!

-- The Act of Supremacy of 1534 made the king head of the Church of England and cut out papal authority.
+- The English Reformation occurred following Henry VIII’s desire to divorce his wife Catherine of Aragon.
+Through this, the Act of Supremacy of 1534 was enacted which made the king head of the Church of England and cut out papal authority.

 - Protestantism was welcomed in England after the death of Henry VIII and the ascension to the throne of Edward VI and subsequently Elizabeth I.

 - Before delving into the English Reformation, it is necessary to understand the theological structure of Protestantism to draw a comparison with the type of reform that occurred in England during the reign of Henry VIII.